 Daniel Müller-Schott ranks among the world’s best cellists of his generation and can be heard on all of the foremost international concert stages.
 He has made his mark by delighting audiences for two decades “a fearless player with technique to burn” (New York Times).

-Daniel Müller-Schott guests with leading international orchestras; in the US with the orchestras in New York, Boston, Cleveland, Chicago, Philadelphia, San Francisco and Los Angeles; in Europe the Berliner Philharmoniker, the Gewandhausorchestra Leipzig, the Radio Orchestras from Berlin, Munich, Frankfurt, Stuttgart, Leipzig and Hamburg, Copenhagen and Paris, the London Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, the Netherlands Philharmonic Orchestra, the Spanish National Orchestra as well as in Australia with the Sydney Symphony Orchestra and in Asia with Tokyo’s NHK Symphony Orchestra, Taiwan’s National Symphony Orchestra and Seoul Philharmonic.
+Daniel Müller-Schott guests with leading international orchestras; in the US with the orchestras in New York, Boston, Cleveland, Chicago, Philadelphia, San Francisco and Los Angeles; in Europe the Berliner Philharmoniker, the Gewandhausorchestra Leipzig, the Radio Orchestras from Berlin, Munich, Frankfurt, Stuttgart, Leipzig and Hamburg, Copenhagen and Paris, the London Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, the Netherlands Philharmonic Orchestra, the Spanish National Orchestra as well as in Australia with the Sydney and Melbourne Symphony Orchestra and in Asia with Tokyo’s NHK Symphony Orchestra, Taiwan’s National Symphony Orchestra (NSO) und Seoul Philharmonic Orchestra.

-Daniel Müller-Schott is much in demand as a musical partner in Brahms’ Double Concerto and as a trio partner with the celebrated violinist Anne-Sophie Mutter.
-In October 2013 the Anne-Sophie Mutter Foundation awarded the Aida Stucki Prize to Daniel Müller-Schott.
-The prize was granted by the Anne-Sophie Mutter Foundation to Daniel Müller-Schott as an acknowledgement of “his outstanding contribution to the cello repertoire.”
-Already in 2000 the famous violinist invited him to perform his debut concert at New York’s Carnegie Hall.
+Daniel Müller-Schott can be heard regularly as a musical partner in Brahms' Double Concerto and as a trio partner of Anne-Sophie Mutter.
+In October 2013, the Anne-Sophie Mutter Foundation awarded the Aida Stucki Prize to Daniel Müller-Schott.
+Already in 2000, the famous violinist invited him to perform his debut concert at New York’s Carnegie Hall.

 Daniel Müller-Schott has been involved for many years now in the project "Rhapsody in School".
 He regularly gives master classes and helps to support young musicians in Europe, the USA, Asia and Australia.